adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 ![Successful Data Connection][img26]

+!!! tip
-> If you want a completely free mobile backend, search for the **Mobile Apps Quickstart** in the Azure Marketplace.
+    If you want a completely free mobile backend, search for the **Mobile Apps Quickstart** in the Azure Marketplace.
 This template does not require a database.
 It relies on a Node backend, however, so you won't be developing a C# backend.

 ### Deploying the Azure Mobile Apps Backend